 Guests love authentic holiday experiences, offering quality and value for money.

-Renting a holiday property for a large group
+Renting self-catering holiday accommodation for a big event

 Holidaying in large groups or as an extended family can be great fun, but it is worth being clear about your accommodation requirements before booking a holiday property.
 A group staying altogether in one large property may work well, but is not always the most relaxing way to spend a holiday with a large group.
 From personal experience, we have found a more successful option to be renting a few separate holiday cottages on one site.
 This allows each family, or smaller group, to have their own space and facilities, while still enjoying the benefits of being on holiday with a larger party.